Minnesota foster care and adoption guidelines

 Foster care and adoption licensing requirements are outlined in Rule 2960 of the Minnesota Administrative Rules.
 All kinds of families are needed.
 To foster or adopt, you can:

-Read more about foster care from the State Department of Human Services or call the National Foster Parent Association at 800-557-5238.
+Read more about foster care from the State Department of Children, Youth, and Families, Foster Adopt Minnesota's licensing page, or call the National Foster Parent Association at 800-557-5238.

 Costs to foster and adopt

-Public or county social service agencies only place children who are in foster care.
-These county programs provide no-fee foster care and adoption services for county residents.
-If you choose to work with a public agency you must work with the agency in your county of residence.
+State-contracted agencies or county/tribal social service agencies only place children who are in foster care.
+These programs provide no-fee foster care and adoption services.
+If you choose to work with a public agency you must do so within your county of residence.

 When adopting a child through foster care, an adoptive family may qualify for reimbursement of some expenses.
 These “non-recurring expenses” include agency placement fees, agency fees for supervision of the adoptive placement, court and attorney fees, and transportation and lodging costs for the child and the adoptive family.